pdav5883/budget-tracker/README.md

 ## plaid
 - Strip down plaid quickstart frontend to take user to link page and then show access_token after successful login.
+- plaid uses cursor string (stored in SSM for implementation) to determine sync transactions.
+To start fresh, plaid assumes cursor is "", but that can't be stored in SSM so included logic on lambda side to store null in SSM and convert to "" in function

 ## AWS Backend
 - Table is stored in DynamoDB budget-tracker-transactions